skoldborg/pokemon-battle/README.md

 A Pokémon battle simulator where users can simulate battles between two teams of Pokémon.

-This project is setup as a yarn workspace with a client and a server:
+This project is setup as a yarn workspace with a client and a server.

 ### www-server